-There are eight designated critically eroded beach areas (24.2 miles), one non-critically eroded beach area (0.7 mile) and two critically eroded inlet shoreline areas (1.1 miles) in Sarasota County (Figure 29).
+There are seven designated critically eroded beach areas (24.9 miles) and two critically eroded inlet shoreline areas (1.1 miles) in Sarasota County (Figure 29).

-The southern half of Longboat Key (R1 - R29) between Manatee County and New Pass has 5.4 miles of critically eroded beach that has threatened development interests in the Town of Longboat Key.
+The southern half of Longboat Key (R1 - R29) between Manatee County and New Pass has 5.4 miles of critically eroded beach that has threatened development interests in the town of Longboat Key.
 This area has a beach restoration project, and terminal groins exist at New Pass.